 A 220kV transmission line from the plant’s substation and a new lift substation for connection to the electricity grid are also be built as part of the El Arrayán wind power project.

 The power output of the El Arrayán wind farm is fed into the national power grid Sistema Interconectado Central (SIC).

 In November 2011, the JV signed a 20-year power purchase agreement with Minera Los Pelambres, a subsidiary of Antofagasta Minerals, for the sale of power generated by the wind farm.

 Minera Los Pelambres, one of the world’s biggest copper mines, has signed a long-term power purchase agreement to buy approximately 70% of the wind farm’s output.
 The remaining 30% output will be sold in the Chilean spot market.

 Contractors involved with the El Arrayán wind project

 Skanska was awarded the construction contract worth $76m for the wind farm in March 2012.
 The scope of the contract includes planning, design, procurement and construction of roads, foundations, buildings, and electrical infrastructure, including two substations and a 220kV transmission line.

-Siemens received a order for the supply of wind turbines in May 2012.
-It is the first Chilean wind turbines order for Siemens.
+Siemens received an order for the supply of wind turbines in May 2012.
+It was the first Chilean wind turbines order for Siemens.